What is post-traumatic stress disorder?

 - Don’t use alcohol or smoke to try to cope with your feelings.
 This may harm you or your baby.

-- Accept that recovering takes time – don’t be hard on yourself.
+- Accept that it takes time to recover – don’t be hard on yourself.

 - Accept the help that is offered to you.